bonner/MortgageCalculator/README.md

 - if you are using maven, execute the below cmd to buid and start Spring Boot application-

-		$ ./mvnw package && java -jar target/spring-boot-docker-0.1.0.jar
+		$ ./mvnw package && java -jar target/mortgate-calculator-0.1.0.jar

-- if you are using gradle, execute the below cmd to buid and start Spring Boot application-

-		$ ./gradlew build && java -jar build/libs/gs-spring-boot-docker-0.1.0.jar

-- Nevigate to http://localhost:8080[localhost:8080] to see your "Hello Docker World" message.
+- Navigate to http://localhost:8080/swagger-ui.html#!/mortgage-calculator-controller to see the API documentation

 - To Containerize the Hello World Application (Refer the Dockerfile for details) run the cmds below which will build a Docker image in the name mydocker/spring-boot-docker:latest